|

 earned at Milliken' s Bend, Port Hudson, and Fort

-to whether these units should be used in co
+to whether these units should be used in combat or

 white soldiers for battle.
 In spite of their proven